ZakariaOuakrim/Spring-IOC/README.md

 <a href="#issue">Issue?</a>
 </p>

-<i>this project is a part of a group of project related to JEE and Middlewares ENSET Mohammedia</i>
+<i>This project is part of a group of projects related to JEE and Middleware at ENSET Mohammedia.</i>

 # Introduction
 This <b>Dependency Injection</b> teaches dependency injection in Spring boot.
 You can: